MohammadShakiba/CP2K_Libra_Manual/geometry_optimization/Readme.md

 The target forces and displacement for the geometry or cell optimizations are defined in the `&MOTION` and `&GEO_OPT` section with `MAX_FORCE` and `MAX_DR` keywords respectively.
-The force value unit is in `Bohr^-1 * Hartree` and the displacement unit is in `Bohr`.
+The force value unit is in `Hartree/Bohr` and the displacement unit is in `Bohr`.
+The maximum force is set to 0.0003 Hartree/Bohr which is almost equivalent to 15 meV/A and the maximum displacement is set to 0.002 Bohr.
 When running the geometry optimization, it will print out the coordinates and forces in each step in `*-pos-1.xyz` and `*-frc-1.xyz` files.
 The last coordinates in the `*-pos-1.xyz` will be the optimized geometry.
 Also, `*.restart` files are produced which if the run is suddenly interrupted, you can change the extension to `.inp` by `mv` command and then run it again.
 The controls over the production of such files can be done in the [`&PRINT`](https://manual.cp2k.org/trunk/CP2K_INPUT/MOTION/PRINT.html) section of `&MOTION` section.
 The optimized geometry of the initial structure with a cutoff